starthubhq/cli/docs/composition.md

-# Composition Format Specification
+# Action Format Specification

-This document describes the JSON format used for defining compositions in the StartHub platform.
-A composition is a workflow that orchestrates multiple steps to process data through a series of transformations.
+This document describes the JSON format used for defining actions in the StartHub platform.
+An action is a reusable module that performs a specific task, typically implemented as a WASM module.

 ## Overview

-A composition is a declarative specification that defines:
+An action is a declarative specification that defines:
 - Input and output interfaces
-- Processing steps (using WASM modules)
-- Data flow between steps
 - Type definitions
-- Export mappings
+- Module metadata
+- Repository and licensing information

 ## Format Structure